jnewmar/coding-challenge-content-feed/REPORT.md

 ## Challenges Faced:

 - Image Loading Optimization: Ensuring smooth loading of images, only displaying the post after the image is loaded.
 - Handling images with aspect ratios that vary significantly.
-Trying to show the images well in most cases, using only CSS without and not using any server-side cropper and resizer solution.
-- Identity the 3 line limit for use the 'Read More' in multiple screen sizes, for the sake of simplicity, I have assumed a limit of 150 chars lenght in the conent to show the 'Read More'
+- Identify the 3-line limit for using the 'Read More' in multiple screen sizes, for the sake of simplicity, I have assumed a limit of 150 chars length in the content to show the 'Read More'
 - Handle responsiveness for multiple screen sizes
+- Handling images with aspect ratios that vary significantly and also multiple resolutions:
+    - to solve that we have implemented a function to choose a distinct set of CSS classes we try to avoid image distortions in low-resolution images, and also in images that are a lot higher than larger - ratio (width/height) more than 0.6
+        - images with width and height lower than 200px: the image container has the same height as the image, the image is vertically centralized in the image container that has a black background
+        - images with width bigger than 200px and height lower than 200px: the image container has the same height as the image, the image is vertically centralized in the image container that has a black background
+        - images with width lower than 200px and a height bigger than 200px: the image container limits the image height, the image is vertically centralized in the image container that has a black background
+        - images with width and height bigger 200px and ratio (width/height) less or equal to 0.6: the image container limits the image height, the aspect ratio is kept, and the image is vertically centralized in the image container that has a black background
+        - images with width and height bigger than 200px and ratio (width/height) more than 0.6: the image container limits the image height, and the image is vertically centralized in the image container that has a black background, and depending on the aspect ratio of the image it could cover all the width

 ## Possible improvements

-Since this is coding callenge with a limited time for the implementation and not a real word application, in some cases some simplified solutions were applied, instead of a more robust solution.
+Since this is a coding challenge with a limited time for the implementati on and not a real word application, in some cases some simplified solutions were applied, instead of a more robust solution.
-Here some points that could be improved thinking in a real word application:
+Here are some points that could be improved thinking in a real word application:

 - Centralize the authors in a distinct entity, to handle posts and comments with the same author
 - Load the posts in slices, with a pagination/cache
 - Only display the next post if the previous one has been loaded
-- Identify the image posts size ratio to handle ina distinct way some proporsions.
+- When the post is created, force the user to crop the image to fit well in the interface
-- Use a server-side cropper and/or resizer to handle the image posts for the multiple screen sizes.
+- Use a server-side cropper and/or resizer to handle the image posts for multiple screen sizes.

 ## Application Structure: